 What about advising?

-Expert advising is an important part of the Center for the Health Professions.
-You will meet with one of our expert advisors to match your specific academic and professional interests.
+You will meet with the health professions advisor to match your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.
 Want to know more?
 See Advisors.

 Association of American Medical Colleges